Greenville, Texas: Economy

 In early years, Hunt County was known as the cotton capital of the world.
 The world's largest inland cotton compress was located in Greenville until it was destroyed by fire in the mid-1900s.

 Currently, the largest industry is L3Harris Mission Integration Division (MID, formerly L3, E-Systems, Raytheon Intelligence and Information Systems (RIIS, IIS)) a major U.S. defense contractor located at Majors Airport.
 This airport, created in 1942 and initially financed by the local Rotary Club, was used as a training base for P-47 Thunderbolt fighter pilots in World War II, and since then has served as a focal point for economic growth in Greenville.

 Tourism is playing an increasing role in the local economy, with attractions such as Splash Kingdom Water Park located on Interstate 30, and the redeveloping historic downtown featuring Landon Winery and the restored vintage Texan Theater, which opened in 2014.
-Tourism promotion has been under the wing of the Greenville Chamber of Commerce Convention and Visitors Bureau and the City of Greenville, which took over CVB duties in 2014.
-Greenville is also known for its saddlemaking industry.
+Greenville is also known for its saddle making industry.

-According to the city's 2017–2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2022–2023 Comprehensive Annual Financial Report, the top employers in the city are:

-Entertainment includes the Kenneth Threadgill Concert series, which brings well-known Texas performers to the Municipal Auditorium stage in three concerts per year; the Greenville Entertainment Series, a subscription concert series featuring artists from a variety of musical genres; the Symphony Festival Series, which brings the world-famous Dallas Symphony Orchestra to Greenville for three concerts and an additional children's concert per year; and the Greenville Follies, a musical review showcasing local talent every other year.
-Local clubs with musical entertainment, live theater in nearby Commerce, local art shows, a movie theater and a bowling alley offer year-round entertainment.
+Entertainment includes multiple concerts at the Greenville Municipal Auditorium; the Greenville Chamber Music Society Concert Series, which features the Greenville Pops Orchestra for three concerts and eight additional jazz and classical concerts per year; and community theatre productions from Greenville Family Theatre and Greenville Theatre Works.
+The historic Texan Theatre brings in multiple concerts each year, and local clubs with musical entertainment, live theater in nearby Commerce, local art shows, and a bowling alley offer year-round entertainment.

-Tourism draws include the Audie Murphy/American Cotton Museum and the historic downtown area, which includes wineries, antique malls, public gardens, boutique shopping, and regular events at the 1,700-seat Greenville Municipal Auditorium.
-The vintage Texan Theater was slated for a grand re-opening in 2014.
-The Rally 'Round Greenville festival is held the third weekend each September and includes the Cotton Patch Challenge Bicycle Ride, an art show, a barbecue and chili cook-off, Texas Music Weekend, Kids Alley, and more.
-Backstreet Bash is held in March to celebrate the revitalization of the historic Main Street Area.
+Tourism draws include the Audie Murphy/American Cotton Museum and the historic downtown area, which includes wineries, antique malls, public gardens, boutique shopping, and regular events at the 1,400-seat Greenville Municipal Auditorium.
+The Lee Street Jamboree is held the third weekend each September and includes the Cotton Patch Challenge Bicycle Ride.
+Each year the community and city sponsor a Christmas Parade, 4 July Parade, and Veteran's Day Parade.
+In November each year the Bob Wills Fiddle Festival is held downtown and at the Greenville Municipal Auditorium.
+Other annual events include the Hunt County Festival of the Arts, Lee Street Jamboree, the Hunt County Fair, Lit-Con, the Bottle Rocket Bash on July 4, and multiple local events sponsored by community groups and churches.

 Greenville is also home to the Hunt Regional Medical Center.